followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Wrappers/20 Fundamentals/20 Implementing Templates.md

         End Code

 - **External templates**
-External templates can be declared in a partial view, a `@helper` block (MVC 3, 4, 5 with Razor C# only), or an external variable (Razor VB only).
+External templates can be declared in a partial view or a `@helper` block (MVC 3, 4, 5 only).
 Commonly, you need to declare an external template for high-level nesting or if you want to reuse it.
 For example, you have the [Popup](/Documentation/ApiReference/UI_Widgets/dxPopup/) widget with the [List](/Documentation/ApiReference/UI_Widgets/dxList/) widget nested in it using a template.
 The **List**, in turn, nests another template for its items.
 The following examples show how you can declare the **List** widget in this case.

     - **Partial view**